 A small number of people who have a benign tumour go on to develop a malignant mixed cancer.
 This is also called carcinoma ex-PSA.

 Low grade polymorphous cancers

-Polymorphous (pronounced polly-morf-us) just means that the cancerous tissue has a variety of different growth patterns when seen under a microscope.
+Polymorphous just means that the cancerous tissue has a variety of different growth patterns when seen under a microscope.
 These are slow growing cancers.

 Although very rare, they are the second most common cancer of the minor salivary glands.
-They are most common in people over the age of 70 years.
+They are most common in people between the ages of 50 and 70 years.